cuga-rajal/opensim_apple_arm64/README.md

 main distribution.
 I will update this project as needed.
 Eventually this project will be superceded.

-Until then, you can get them here.
+The static libraries that were previously included in this repository have been added to the main distribution, so they are no longer needed here and have been removed..

 This work is licensed under Creative Commons BY-NC-SA 3.0: https://creativecommons.org/licenses/by-nc-sa/3.0/

 -------------